 - Downloads & Links

-Wissenschafts- und Kunstzweige nach ÖFOS 2012 sind eine fachlich-inhaltlich definierte Kategorien für einzelne Forschungs- und Kustgebiete wie z.B.
-Mathematik oder Schauspiel und basieren auf den sogenannten „Fields of Science“, die von der OECD im Frascati-Manual, einem Handbuch zur statistischen Erfassung von Forschungsaktivitäten, festgelegt wurden, von der Statistik Austria 2012 an die österreichischen Bedürfnisse angepasst wurden, und vom Bundesministerium für Wissenschaft, Wirtschaft und Forschung im Rahmen der Wissensbilanzverordnung um sogenannte „Kunstzweige“ ergänzt wurden.
+Wissenschafts- und Kunstzweige nach ÖFOS 2012 sind fachlich-inhaltlich definierte Kategorien für einzelne Forschungs- und Kunstgebiete (wie z.B.
+Mathematik oder Schauspiel).
+Diese basieren auf den sogenannten „Fields of Science“, die von der OECD im Frascati-Manual, einem Handbuch zur statistischen Erfassung von Forschungsaktivitäten, festgelegt und von Statistik Austria 2012 an die österreichischen Bedürfnisse angepasst sowie vom Bundesministerium für Wissenschaft, Forschung und Wirtschaft im Rahmen der Wissensbilanzverordnung um sogenannte „Kunstzweige“ ergänzt wurden.

 - 1 NATURWISSENSCHAFTEN